About me

 Person-Centred Therapy

-You’ll set the pace of our sessions, and we’ll explore what’s coming up for you in the here and now (like any thoughts, imagery, metaphors, dreams, or movement you notice), as well as past experiences.
+You’ll set the pace of our sessions, and we’ll explore what’s coming up for you in the here and now (like any thoughts, imagery, metaphors, dreams, or movement you notice), as well as your past experiences.

 Person-centred therapy is a creative process, and the experience differs for everyone.
 It can be a relief to share long-buried feelings or helpful to have a space to talk that is free of judgement.